Albania's Vjosa river has just been declared Europe's first wild river National Park.

 The turbulent history of the Balkans overshadows the fact that it is home to the last wild rivers in Europe.
 Together, they have enormous ecological value.

-91 per cent of hydropower projects in the Balkans produce little energy, yet have major impacts on the environment and people.
+But is the only renewable energy source sending species to extinction, according to Patagonia.
+And 91 per cent of hydropower projects in the Balkans produce little energy, yet have major impacts on the environment and people.